 Imagine for a moment a different system of government nutritional assistance to those beneficiaries of EBT cards (food stamps).
 What if, instead of the current system of directly reloading funds to a person’s EBT card, this system was scrapped entirely?

-In its place, imagine that the government constructed public cafeterias in every town nationwide.
+In its place, imagine constructing public cafeterias in every town nationwide.
 Bigger cities would need several, so that each beneficiary could be assigned to their neighborhood cafeteria.
 Everyday, beneficiaries would travel to the cafeteria to receive prepared meals that would meet the government’s accepted nutrition standards.
-The meals would be cooked by credentialed cooks, and the facility serviced by government servers, bussers and dishwashers.
+The meals would be cooked by credentialed cooks, and the facility would be serviced by government servers, bussers and dishwashers.
 Every community would elect a Board of Nutrition with funding requirements of its own.
-Each state would establish bureaucracies to administer the menu decisions, acquisition and delivery of raw groceries, and oversight of food preparation and distribution.
-Breakage, wear and tear would simply be priced in as a necessary cost of government nutritional support.
-The cafeteria building would employ a permanent staff of cooks, servers, janitors, custodians, sanitation inspectors, pest control technicians and other forms of building and organizational maintenance support.
-Periodically, the entire facility itself would need to be razed and replaced, and a whole new upgraded facility would need to be constructed.
+Each state would establish costly bureaucracies to administer the menu decisions, acquisition and delivery of raw groceries, and oversight of food preparation and distribution.
+Breakage, wear, and equipment replacement would simply be priced in as a necessary cost of government nutritional support.
+The government cafeteria building would employ a permanent staff of cooks, servers, janitors, custodians, sanitation inspectors, pest control technicians, and other forms of building and organizational maintenance support.
+Periodically, the entire facility itself would need to be razed and replaced.
+A whole new upgraded facility would need to be constructed.
 Taxpayers would then be asked to vote for nutrition bonds…for the children!

 You get the point.
-Is there anyone reading this proposal who would argue that this new system would be less costly or less wasteful than simply reloading the beneficiaries’ EBT cards every month and empowering them to shop for themselves?
+Is there anyone reading this proposal who would argue that this new system would be less costly or less wasteful of precious nutrition dollars than simply reloading the beneficiaries’ EBT cards every month and empowering them to shop for themselves?

 Granted, current EBT card holders make their own nutritional choices when they go to the grocery store to purchase their own food.
 Sometimes, less than the best nutritional choices are made.
 Yet on balance, the current EBT system is efficient, and far less costly than the proposed change above.
 Most importantly, the EBT card system empowers all cardholders with the ability and duty to become a stakeholder in their family’s nutritional decision-making, with far more dignity than having government force-feed the family what a bureaucrat has decided they must eat.

 And yet, when these beneficiaries go to Raley’s, Safeway or Walmart to purchase groceries for their family, the store makes a profit on every item purchased.
 Does that make the EBT Card system more wasteful or immoral than the government cafeteria model described above?
-Is this the unthinkable blasphemy that we are warned against by the teachers union, when they spend tens of millions of dollars in radio ads denouncing billionaires who seek to plunder (their) public education money?
+Is this the unthinkable blasphemy that we are warned against by the teachers unions, when they spend tens of millions of dollars in teachers’ dues to buy radio ads denouncing billionaires who seek to plunder public education money?
 Whose money are those union ads really seeking to protect?

 Participation and responsibility was reawakened in the public housing system, and it was thankfully never vanquished from the nutritional assistance system.
 Human nature and the natural quest for self determination and dignity cannot be lobbied or collectively bargained out of existence.
 It always awaits its release.